hypre-space/hypredrive/docs/usrman-src/library_examples.rst

    :alt: Centerline velocity profiles for Re=7500
    :width: 100%

-The validation demonstrates that the current numerical implementation provides accurate results across a wide range of Reynolds numbers, from creeping flow (Re = 1) to turbulent flow (Re = 7500).
-The agreement with high-resolution reference data (Marchi et al., 2021) confirms the correctness of the implementation.
-The compact plots show excellent agreement between simulation results and reference data, with error metrics (maximum error and RMSE) displayed for each Reynolds number.
+The results agree with the reference data from Reynolds number 1 through 7500.
+This agreement validates the current numerical implementation for the tested cases.
+Each plot shows the maximum error and RMSE.

 Reproducible Run
 ~~~~~~~~~~~~~~~~